zhequan00/ip/docs/README.md

 1. Launch the application:
     - CLI: run `java -jar yang.jar`
     - GUI: run the `Main` class in IntelliJ or `./gradlew run`
-2. Yang will greet you and wait for your commands.
+2. Yang will wait for your commands.

 ### 1. Add a Todo
 Adds a simple task without date/time.